 - The Merch: The "baked bads" inspired this t-shirt which also has a Shout-Out to another show which involved "baked bads" of another type.

 - Mind Screw: What exactly is in a zoo in Equestria?
 A lot of fans suggest humans, with varying degrees of seriousness.

 - Mythology Gag: Applejack's G1 namesake was a klutz (the whole "Who's a Silly Pony?" thing comes from a song on a read-along My Little Pony audiobook released in the UK).
-The sort of messing up that Applejack does here is exactly the sort of things she'd have done.
+The sort of messing up that Applejack does here is exactly the sort of things she would have done.

 - Noodle Incident: How did Big McIntosh hurt himself anyway?
 We never got into that.
 Though see Continuity Nod for two likely explanations.

-- Pass the Popcorn: Pinkie Pie puts away plenty of popcorn pieces (post-Ponyville's proliferation of panic) during her pal's prompt preservation of the place.
-(She digs into a bag of popcorn facefirst as she watches Applejack herd the stampeding cattle away from Ponyville.)
+- Pass the Popcorn: Pinkie Pie digs into a bag of popcorn facefirst as she watches Applejack herd the stampeding cattle away from Ponyville.

 - Pun: Pinkie Pie after Applejack messes up her muffins:

 Nurse: It was a mishap with some of the baked goods.

 Pinkie: [weakly] No; not baked goods... baked bads!